oasys-mas/free-range-zoo/docs/source/introduction/installation.md

 - Run the installation script for [Miniconda](https://docs.anaconda.com/miniconda/install/), select your os.

-> We have experienced problems with installation in macOS computers which utilize x86_64 architectures. `pytorch` no longer supports x86 macOS.

 - Install with defaults, and say `yes` to the conda init question.
 - Restart your terminal